Table of Contents

-- Extending the Sales by Product report
+Shopify Sales by Product Report

 What information does the Sales by Product report show

-What questions the Sales by Product report can answer
+What questions can the Sales by Product report answer

-- get total sales amounts of all products in a store for any time period
+• Get total sales amounts of all products in a store for any time period.

-- see how well a specific product is selling
+• See how well a specific product is selling.

-- get the best and worst selling products in your store
+• Get the best and worst selling products in your store.

-- compare specific product sales with the previous time period
+• Compare specific product sales with the previous time period.

 The list of answers you can get with the Sales by Product report can be extended by using additional data columns and data filters.

-Similar reports to Sales by Product report
+Similar reports to the Sales by Product report

 Often in conjunction with product sales reports, store managers use such reports as sales:

-- by product vendor
+• by product vendor

-- by product variant
+• by product variant

-- by discount
+• by discount

-- by traffic referrer
+• by traffic referrer

-- by billing location
+• by billing location

-- by checkout currency
+• by checkout currency

-- by channel
+• by channel

-- by customer name
+• by customer name

-Additionally, the store manager can build the sales reports by product tag, POS location, and a dozen of other similar reports on sales.
+Additionally, the store manager can build sales reports by product tag, POS location, and a dozen other similar reports on sales.
 The exact list of available reports depends on the utilized reporting app.

-Key columns of Sales by Product report
+Key columns of the Sales by Product report

 The default configuration of the Sales by Product report in the Advanced Reports app includes such columns as:

-- Product Name
+• Product Name

-- Number of Orders
+• Number of Orders

-- Order Items Total Quantity
+• Order Items Total Quantity

-- Refund Items Total Quantity
+• Refund Items Total Quantity

-- Refund Items Total Amount
+• Refund Items Total Amount

-- Order Items Total Net Amount
+• Order Items Total Net Amount

-- Order Items Total Discount Allocation
+• Order Items Total Discount Allocation

-- Ordered Items Total Price
+• Ordered Items Total Price

 You are totally free to exclude any existing columns from the report or add several additional ones.
 Simply choose available columns from the list.